 Generally, prior to a securitization transaction we fund our automobile contract acquisitions primarily with proceeds from warehouse credit facilities.
 Our current short-term funding capacity is \$300 million, comprising three credit facilities.
 The first \$100 million credit facility was established in May 2012.
-This facility was renewed in August 2016, extending the revolving period to August 2018, and adding an amortization period through August 2019.
-In April 2017, we entered into a \$100 million facility with a revolving period extending to April 2019 followed by an amortization period to April 2021.
-In November 2017, we entered into a third \$100 million facility, which has a revolving period extending to November 2019, followed by an amortization period to November 2021.
+This facility was most recently renewed in September 2018, extending the revolving period to September 2020, and adding an amortization period through September 2021.
+In April 2015, we entered into a second \$100 million facility.
+This facility was renewed in April 2017 and again in February 2019, extending the revolving period to February 2023.
+In November 2015, we entered into a third \$100 million facility.
+This facility was renewed in November 2017, extending the revolving period to November 2019, followed by an amortization period to November 2019, followed by an amortization period to November 2021.